Zullo1453/Consumer-Confidence-GDP-Growth/Extra Notes.md

 I will be using quarterly data inputs for GDP growth and monthly for Consumer Confidence Index.
 This will mean in the future I will have to adjust the monthly into quarterly averages.

+**NOTE:** The GDP data only goes up to 2024 Q1.
+So adjust the monthly CCI data to accomodate.

 **For CCI data, Composite leading indicators:**

 --> Reference area: Australia